 Have you been thinking about starting a business in Ireland but don’t know where to begin?
 We have compiled a list of all the most common questions asked by our clients before they set up their companies in Ireland.

 This will give you some insight into begin your journey of starting a business.

-Our clients have been in your shoes and our Client Services Team have been there to help them with the first stages of deciding how they should set up.
+Our clients have been in your shoes and we have helped them with the first stages of deciding how they should set up their business.

 Take a look at the most common questions we get from our clients.

 Do I need to write a business plan to start a business?

 Writing a business plan will help you get your business idea out on paper.
 But it’s easy to get carried away with writing too much in a business plan in the beginning.
 Start by mapping out your product, it’s competitive advantage and the values of the business.
 Truly understanding these parts of your business will help you focus and stay open minded about the direction of your business.
 When you’re a Startup, certain aspects, such as your target market or niche, may change as you start to operate and work with clients or investors.